gertrude-app/web/site/app/pages/docs/getting-started.md

 1. A child tries to access a website on the internet, and are _blocked._
 2. They open the network traffic window, and _find the request that was blocked._
-3. They then send an _unlock request_ to you, the admin, requesting that that website be unlocked.
+3. They then send an _unlock request_ to you requesting that that website be unlocked.
-4. Then you, the admin, have the opportunity to _review and approve or reject_ that request.
+4. Then you have the opportunity to _review and approve or reject_ that request.
 You approve the unlock request by _creating a key_ that unblocks that web address.

 We'll walk through all four steps now, and we have
 [a more detailed article](/docs/unblocking-guide) with advanced tips and tricks on